Your dog has bad breath? (What you can do about it)

 3. gingivitis (inflammation of the gums)

-In the initial stage of Gum inflammation the mouth odor is the only symptom.
-If the bad breath lasts longer, you should consult a veterinarian.
-By a therapy you can avoid the later appearing symptoms.
+In the early stages of gingivitis, bad breath is the only symptom.
+If the bad breath lasts longer, you should consult a vet.
+Treatment can prevent the symptoms that occur later.

 Advanced stage symptoms: